 After the conversation

-We will edit and publish our conversation on our website the2pt5.net and via the usual services such as Apple & Google Podcast, Youtube (audio only) and Spotify.
+We will edit and publish our conversation on our website the2pt5.net and via the usual services such as Apple & Google Podcast, Youtube (audio only) and Soundcloud.
 On the website we will publish artwork with your photo, some bio and extra text, ideally a roughly edited transcript of the show and links.
 To keep updated I suggest you connect with the show via these channels.
-Please support the podcast and share your episode in your network.
+Please support the podcast and share your episode.

 Guest Check List